The Leopard Gecko is a beautifully unique reptile that is famous for their striking leopard-like appearance and huge

 Leopard geckos have autotomy, where they can drop their tails when threatened.

-Their tail will regenerate, however, it will never grow back the same, it will differ in shape, texture, and pattern.
+Their tail will regenerate, however, it will never grow back the same as it will differ in shape, texture, and pattern.
 The process of regeneration is very energy-consuming and any thinning of their tail indicates illness.

 A sick leopard gecko will not eat.

 Temperature and humidity values outside of their natural range are dangerously fatal:

-- If they live in an enclosure with a high humidity (over 70%) they can develop respiratory infections.
+- If leopard geckos live in an enclosure with high humidity (over 70%), they can develop respiratory infections.

 - They will become dehydrated if the humidity is too low.

 - If tank temperatures are too low they will become unable to metabolize and will lose bodily functions.

 Finally, be sure to observe your droppings of your pet leopard gecko.
 Runny matter indicates illness or a need for a diet change, and endoparasites will lead to blood in feces.

 Leopard Gecko Habitat and Cage

 You will need, at a minimum, a 20-gallon long vivarium for one adult Leopard Gecko.

 A wooden or glass vivarium is ideal.

 If you are housing one male and two females for breeding, then go for a 40-gallon.
 When housing more than one lizard make sure they have their own hideout area or hide box in the tank.

 Within some hideouts, place coconut fiber or sphagnum moss in order to create a micro-humidity chamber to help with shedding.
 Bathing leopard geckos is not necessary if they have soaking bowls and micro-humidity chambers.